Scaling laws in the stellar mass distribution and the transition to homogeneity

-The amplitude of the primordial density perturbations is not theoretically constrained and determines the present scale of transition to homogeneity.
-The transition to homogeneity has been the subject of numerous studies, many of them motivated by the bold proposal that no such transition exists \citep{Mandel,Pietronero,Cole-Pietro}.
-This proposal, namely, that the mass distribution is fully scale invariant, at all scales in a Newtonian cosmology, has been called the ``fractal universe'' \citep{Peebles}; which is quite a misnomer, because fractal geometry \Red{is defined to} describe the properties of mass distributions on small rather than large scales.
-Indeed, Eq.~(\ref{xi}) corresponds to a fractal distribution on scales $r \ll r_0$, for any magnitude of $r_0$.
-This scale, or any suitable scale of transition to homogeneity, separates the quasi-homogeneous or linear regime of the evolution of density fluctuations from the strong clustering or nonlinear regime, to which fractal geometry applies.
+The amplitude of the primordial density perturbations is not theoretically constrained and determines the present scale of transition to homogeneity, which can have any value, once given the global cosmological parameters.
+The transition to homogeneity has been the subject of numerous studies, some of them motivated by the bold proposal that the scale of homogeneity is too large to be accessible or even that no such transition exists \citep{Mandel,Pietronero,Cole-Pietro}.
+This proposal, namely, that the mass distribution is fully scale invariant, at all scales in a Newtonian cosmology, has been called the ``fractal universe'' \citep{Peebles}.
+Actually, Eq.~(\ref{xi}) corresponds to a fractal distribution on scales $r \ll r_0$, for any magnitude of $r_0$.

-The scale and form of the transition to homogeneity determine the size of the largest structures that can be observed \citep{I0}.
-An examination of the literature shows values of \Red{the scale of transition to homogeneity} that go from 5 $h^{-1}$Mpc to more than 20 $h^{-1}$Mpc \citep{Peebles,Jones-RMP,SyL-Bar,Sar-Yad,Verev,CSF}.
+The scale and specific form of transition to homogeneity determine the size of the largest structures, although these structures can have a length much larger than $r_0$ \citep{I0}.
+An examination of the literature shows values of \Red{the scale of transition to homogeneity} that go from the standard value of 5 $h^{-1}$Mpc \citep{Peebles} to more than 20 $h^{-1}$Mpc \citep{SyL-Bar,Sar-Yad,Verev,CSF}.
+The range that these values span is quite long.
 In contrast, the current precision values of $\s_8$ are assigned a relative error of about one percent \citep{PDG}.
-This precision is surprisingly good, in comparison with the low precision of the present scale of transition to homogeneity, which is a scale determined by $\s_8$.
+This precision is surprisingly good, in comparison, given that $\s_8$ determines the scale of transition to homogeneity.